Schmidt-Aaron/notes/100days.md

   Finish up slider intergration... add animations to textbox...
 DONE. not in love with the slider. redo + animate arrows on hover..done. these are moderately classy.

+  ### D40 3/7/18

+  codewars 479 ->

+  First algo was to match CC numbers.
+My first approach used If statements, but then I saw that other solutions used regex so I solved it again using string.match(re).
+However, the better approach would be to use Regex.test() as it more performative.
+Neat!